Organized packing for vacations

 If possible, buy bulky and disposable items, such as diapers or formula, at your destination.
 This will save lots of space in your suitcase.

 Utilize every space of your suitcase.
 Stuff socks and underwear into your shoes and roll up shirts and pants so they take up less space.
-Also pack empty bags to use for dirty laundry throughout the trip.
+Also, pack empty bags to use for dirty laundry throughout the trip.
 This will help separate your clean clothes from your dirty clothes so that your clean clothes stay clean and make it easier to do a few mid-trip loads of laundry if feasible.

 Be sure to pack your house keys in an easily-accessible place!
 This way, when you get home, you can easily grab them and unlock your house to bring in your bags.
-Once, when traveling only with my two year-old, I left all my keys at home, not thinking that I would need them.
+Once, when traveling only with my two-year-old, I left all my keys at home, not thinking that I would need them.
 My husband was at work when we got back, so we were locked out!

 Finally, pack as little as possible, especially with clothes.
-Bring layers (or wear them in the airport to save room in your suitcase) in case of weather changes.
-I play a game with myself where I try to have as few unused items on a trip as possible – the last few times I’ve used every single thing I packed!
+Bring layers (or wear them at the airport to save room in your suitcase) in case of weather changes.
+I play a game with myself where I try to have a few unused items on a trip as possible – the last few times I’ve used every single thing I packed!
 All the clothing you really need for a week-long trip is a pair of jeans, a pair of shorts, a pair of nice pants, three shirts, a cardigan, a pair of pajamas, underwear, socks, and possibly an extra pair of shoes, a dress, and a swimming suit.
 Try to coordinate your clothes so that they’ll all match one pair of shoes, one belt, and one purse.
 As much as I love bright teal shoes, I would never pack them on vacation.

 There are plenty of products to help pack light.
 I’ve found that they’re mostly unnecessary if you pack light, but they may be helpful for people who like lots of options.

-Space Compressible Bags – to use this product, you put your clothes into the bag, and suck the air out with the vacuum.
+Space Compressible Bags – to use this product, you put your clothes into the bag and suck the air out with the vacuum.
 If you’ve ever watched TV after 1 AM you know exactly what I’m talking about.
-These do save some space, but it’s time consuming to always vacuum, unpack, and re-vacuum when you pack your suitcase to return home.
+These do save some space, but it’s time-consuming to always vacuum, unpack, and re-vacuum when you pack your suitcase to return home.
 Also, my clothes always came out wrinkly, despite what the commercials say.

-OneSole Shoes – if you’re a shoe lover, and the thought of going a week with only one or two pair of shoes sounds like torture, you might want to look into these.
+OneSole Shoes – if you’re a shoe lover, and the thought of going a week with only one or two pairs of shoes sounds like torture, you might want to look into these.
 These shoes have one sole, and you can change the tops.
 Some tops are casual, and some are dressy.
 You can find more information here: One Sole.

 Miche Bag – these bags work just like the OneSole Shoes, only with purses.
 You have one purse “case”, and can change out the outside of the purse.
 If you’re a purse girl, I would recommend these for traveling.
 You can find more information here: Miche Bag.